tonyx774/IOCS/RiseProIOCS.md

-# Malware SHA256 Hashes
+# One Step Ahead

-This document provides SHA256 hashes for various additional payloads collected from RisePro.
-Each entry includes the URL where the malware was found followed by its associated SHA256 hash.
+This document contains SHA256 hashes for a range of additional payloads associated with RisePro.
+For each payload, the document lists the additional payload URL where the malware was detected, followed by its corresponding SHA256 hash.
+The majority of these payloads were unseen when first discovered and as only arrived on VirusTotal after days of activity.
 ## Samples

 ### Yfkjg.exe